Inegreira/Front-End-Enyojers-P1-/README.md

 Link product
 Producto 1.
 Listado y detalle de todas tus canciones.
-Link to aplitacion v.1
+Link to aplication v.1
 Doc

 Further help
 To get more help on the Angular CLI use ng help or go check out the Angular CLI README.